brodieG/fansi/DEVNOTES.md

 * Write docs about behavior of bleeding.
 * Bunch of docs don't have @return tags, oddly.
-* All writing functions should advance for consistency, and have same sig.
 * Make sure we check we're not using `intmax_t` or `uintmax_t` in a tight loop anywhere.
-* Review all overflow checks.
 * Cleanup limits structure, is it really needed now we have a better view of what we're dealing with?
-* Can we manage the stack better with the growing buffer so we don't keep all the prior half sized ones around until we exit so they are eligible for gc?
 * Do sgr_to_HTML (sgr_to_html2?), add check to sgr_to_html if any of the bad
   characters are found to escape or use `sgr_to_html2`.
 Or do we just check for unescaped '<', '>', and '&'?

 ## Done

+* Can we manage the stack better with the growing buffer so we don't keep all the prior half sized ones around until we exit so they are eligible for gc?

+Yes!

+* Review all overflow checks.

+* All writing functions should advance for consistency, and have same sig.

+Well, same sig maybe not, but they all advance now and have a consistent naming scheme.

 * Add `warned` to buffer so we don't warn over and over about failed release.